AdrianN17/Eclipso/README.md

 ![alt text](https://i.imgur.com/gMGxAls.png)

+## Questions
+  ### Why QT for the UI?

+  When I created the gui for my game in Love, I had the problem of sorting my code, Libs like Slab or SUIT worked, but they were not  complete in my opinion, QT was more flexible for me, besides That I had already used it a while ago.

 ## Future implementations

 * Add more character (I have them created, but I have to make the sprites)